 Irrigation runoff must not be allowed to cause erosion.
 If within outboard levee slope, irrigation must be bubbler or drip-type systems, and must be used for establishment purposes only.
 No main lines may be installed in levees.

 I.D2.
 Irrigation and Planting

 Follow efficient water use landscape ordinance requirements for drought tolerant plants and water conservation.
-Include measures to address stream side planting guidance.

 I.E. Pesticide and Herbicide Use